fastapi/fastapi/docs/en/docs/advanced/response-cookies.md

 {!../../../docs_src/response_cookies/tutorial002.py!}
 ```

-And then you can return any object you need, as you normally would (a `dict`, a database model, etc).
+And then you can return any object you need, as you normally would (a `dict`, a database model, etc.).

 And if you declared a `response_model`, it will still be used to filter and convert the object you returned.